 inhabiting the vanishing point

 Tasha Fierce is an infinite being.
 They are also: a fat queer disabled nonbinary femme, a Black feminist, a writer, an artist, a gardener, an anarchist, a witch, a lover of shadow, and an intermittent ray of light currently residing in the occupied Tongva territory known as Los Angeles.
-Her essays have appeared in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY.com, Bitch Planet and other publications.
-His fiction is currently forthcoming in the anthology Nothing Without Us by Renaissance Press.
+Their essays have been published in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY.com, Bitch Planet and other publications.
+Their fiction appears in the anthology Nothing Without Us by Renaissance Press.
 You can learn more about their work by visiting their website at tashafierce.com, or by following @tashajfierce on FB/IG/Twitter.

 My name is Tasha Fierce.